gabrielalmeida/meteor-geoip/README.md

 Exposes a reactive dict called geoip that is automatically populated based on a data from the client's headers and ip-based geo data from http://freegeoip.com.
+Data accessed with keys: 'ip', 'headers', 'location'.